bforte/Functoid/README.md

 code up a REPL for the lambda calculi in just three characters:

 ```
-$ cat lambda-repl.f
+$ cat examples/lc-repl.f
-~:l
+~:p
 ```

 This demonstrates how user input (either `~` or by command-line arguments) are parsed and for the first time we see how the pointer simply wraps around whenever it would move out of the source code.
-The character `~` asks the user for input (without printing to the screen), parses it* (you can either use `\` or `λ` as lambda) and applies it to the current thunk:
+The character `~` asks the user for input (without printing to the screen), parses it* (you can either use `\` or `λ` as lambda) and applies it to the current term:

 For clarity pressing <kbd>Enter</kbd> is highlighted with `⏎`:

 ```
-$ functoid lambda-repl.f
+$ functoid examples/lc-repl.f
 \\\(x2 (x3 x2 x1)) ⏎
 λλλ(x2 (x3 x2 x1))
 1 ⏎